Ari-Glikman/DataCollection-UI/README.md

 6. Use ```npm start``` to load your page, and you should now get the page with your database analytics.

+Feel free to play around with the code and make improvements or customizations that would suit your organization best!

-If you have any suggestions on how I can improve this please let me know as well :)
+If you have any suggestions on how I can improve this from our end please let me know as well :)

 Shoot me an email: ari.glikman@intersystems.com